 Cystinuria is a condition that is caused by the accumulation of cysteine, an amino acid that is produced in the kidneys, bladder, and ureters.
 It is a rare and inherited disease passed to the children when both the parents have the condition.

-In individuals with the condition, cysteine gets accumulated in the kidneys, bladder, and ureters.
-It is a painful condition and appropriate treatment is important.
+In individuals with the condition, cysteine gets accumulated in the kidneys, bladder, and ureters, and eventually create cystine stones.
+Having one is a painful experience and appropriate treatment is needed.
 If you have small stones, medications can help them pass through urination.
 But if you have large stones, a surgical procedure is needed.

 Cystinuria is a condition that can occur in individuals of all age groups.